It is a great burden, pain. An adversary of many kinds.

 Many Patchwork Souls upon a tempestuous, painful, storm.

-This is dedicated to my wife, my friends, and my family who help get me through my own pains.
+This is dedicated to my husband, my friends, and my family who help get me through my own pains.
 I carry a thread of each of you with me.